FreeTacMan: Robot-free Visuo-Tactile Data Collection System for Contact-rich Manipulation: Abstract

 \section{Abstract}

-\blfootnote{$^*$ Equal contribution.} Enabling robots with contact-rich manipulation remains a pivotal challenge in robot learning, which is substantially hindered by the data collection gap, including its inefficiency and limited sensor setup.
-While prior work has explored handheld paradigms, their rod-based mechanical structures remain rigid and unintuitive, providing limited tactile feedback and posing challenges for human operators.
+Enabling robots with contact-rich manipulation remains a pivotal challenge in robot learning, which is substantially hindered by the data collection gap, including its inefficiency and limited sensor setup.
+While prior work has explored handheld paradigms, their rod-based mechanical structures remain rigid and unintuitive, providing limited tactile feedback and posing challenges for operators.
 Motivated by the dexterity and force feedback of human motion, we propose \methodname, a human-centric and robot-free data collection system for accurate and efficient robot manipulation.
-Concretely, we design a wearable data collection device with dual visuo-tactile grippers, which can be worn by human fingers for intuitive and natural control.
-A high-precision optical tracking system is introduced to capture end-effector poses while synchronizing visual and tactile feedback simultaneously. \methodname achieves multiple improvements in data collection performance compared to prior works, and enables effective policy learning for contact-rich manipulation tasks with the help of the visuo-tactile information.
-We will release the work to facilitate reproducibility and accelerate research in visuo-tactile manipulation.
+Concretely, we design a wearable gripper with visuo-tactile sensors for data collection, which can be worn by human fingers for intuitive control.
+A high-precision optical tracking system is introduced to capture end-effector poses while synchronizing visual and tactile feedback simultaneously.
+We leverage \methodname to collect a large-scale multimodal dataset, comprising over 3000k paired visuo–tactile images with end-effector poses, 10k demonstration trajectories across 50 diverse contact-rich manipulation tasks. \methodname achieves multiple improvements in data collection performance over prior works and enables effective policy learning from self-collected datasets.
+By open-sourcing the hardware and the dataset, we aim to facilitate reproducibility and support research in visuo-tactile manipulation.

-\section{Introduction}
+\section{INTRODUCTION}